UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

     If you already have an existing library set up for the environment you're planning to use, you can skip this step.
 Otherwise, you can create a new library using similar steps to those [shown in the preceding section](#create-your-first-library)

-    If you're creating a new library, remember to include pertinant information in the name.
+    If you're creating a new library, remember to include pertinent information in the name.
 For example:

     ```bash
     mkdir -p ~/R/library_4.4_centos7